Articles of association

 § 11 Financial year

-The Company’s financial year shall be the calendar year.
+The Company’s financial year is to be the calendar year.

 § 12 Pre-emption right

-Should a Class A share be transferred to a person who was not previously a holder of Class A shares in the company, such shares shall be offered immediately to all other owners of class A shares for redemption through written notice to the company’s Board of Directors.
+Should a Class A share be transferred to a person who was not previously a holder of Class A shares in the company, such shares are to be offered immediately to all other owners of class A shares for redemption through written notice to the company’s Board of Directors.

 In connection therewith, legal possession must be confirmed and, should the share be conveyed by purchase, the purchase consideration paid must be disclosed.